 Yet the escapes from destitution by so many has left gaping inequalities between people and nations.
 He suggests alternative efforts--including reforming incentives to drug companies and lifting trade restrictions--that will allow the developing world to bring about its own Great Escape.
 The world is a better place than it used to be.

 The Great Escape: Health, Wealth, and the Origins of Inequality #ad - In the great escape, beginning 250 years ago, some parts of the world experienced sustained progress, Angus Deaton--one of the foremost experts on economic development and on poverty--tells the remarkable story of how, opening up gaps and setting the stage for today's disproportionately unequal world.

 Deaton argues that international aid has been ineffective and even harmful.
 Demonstrating how changes in health and living standards have transformed our lives, The Great Escape is a powerful guide to addressing the well-being of all nations.

-After Piketty: The Agenda for Economics and InequalityHarvard University Press - Are thomas piketty’s analyses of inequality on target? where should researchers go from here in exploring the ideas he pushed to the forefront of global conversation?
+After Piketty: The Agenda for Economics and InequalityHarvard University Press #ad - After Piketty: The Agenda for Economics and Inequality #ad - Are thomas piketty’s analyses of inequality on target? where should researchers go from here in exploring the ideas he pushed to the forefront of global conversation?
 In After Piketty, a cast of economists and other social scientists tackle these questions in dialogue with Piketty, in what is sure to be a much-debated book in its own right.